You are here

 Top Tips for Using Booster Seats

 - A booster seat provides a step between a car seat with a harness and a seat belt alone.
-It boosts the child for a safer and more comfortable fit of the adult seat belt.
+It enables a safer and more comfortable fit of the adult seat belt.

 - Make sure your child has outgrown the weight or height limits allowed in the forward-facing car seat.
-He must also be mature enough to ride without a harness.
+They must also be mature enough to ride without a harness.
 What does “mature enough” mean?
-He needs to stay in the booster seat the entire ride with the seat belt properly fitted across the shoulder and below the hips.
+They need to stay in the booster seat the entire ride with the seat belt properly fitted across the shoulder and below the hips.

 - When your child is seated in the booster seat, make sure the lap and shoulder belts fit.
 The seat belt must lie flat across your child’s chest, on the bony part of the shoulder and low on the hips or upper thighs.